amqphub/quarkus-qpid-jms/README.md

 An example URL for getting started might be `amqp://localhost:5672`.

-For full details of the client URL format and options, consult the documentation on the [Apache Qpid](https://qpid.apache.org/components/jms/) website.
+For full details of the client URL, consult the configuration documentation on the [Apache Qpid](https://qpid.apache.org/components/jms/) website.